On Newton strata in the $B_{dR}^+$-Grassmannian: The Newton stratification and parabolic reductions

 \subsection{Modifications of $G$-bundles and Newton strata}

 We recall the construction of modifications of $G$-bundles and Newton strata in the adic flag variety.
-For more details, compare \cite[3.5]{CS}, \cite[4.2]{FQuelques} or \cite[2]{FS}.
+For more details, compare \cite[3.5]{CS}, \cite[4.2]{FQuelques} or \cite[III.3]{FS}.

 Let $S$ be a perfectoid space in characteristic $p$.
 Then we have the associated relative Fargues-Fontaine curve, compare \cite[11]{SW}.
-It can be defined as $X_S=Y_S/\phi^{\Z}$ where for affinoid $S=\Spa(R,R^+)$, we have Here, $\pi$ is a pseudo-uniformizer of $R$.
+It can be defined as $X_S=Y_S/\phi^{\Z}$ where for affinoid $S=\Spa(R,R^+)$, we have Here, $\varpi$ is a pseudo-uniformizer of $R$, and $\pi$ the chosen uniformizer of $F$.
 For $S=\Spa~(C_0,C^+_0)$ for a complete and algebraically closed non-archimedean field $C_0$ we also write $X$ instead of $X_S$.

 A $G$-bundle on $X_S$ is defined as an exact tensor functor from the category of representations of $G$ to the category of vector bundles on $X_S$ or directly as a $G$-torsor locally trivial for the \'etale topology.